 In more recent years especially, we are noticing that students are very much relying on their phones for feeling close to home.
 This is only natural and we completely understand that staying connected with your family and friends from home will be comforting when you’re not feeling great.
 But, being glued to your social networks can really have a detrimental effect on how well you adjust to university life.
 If you’re feeling homesick at university, feelings of isolation can keep you locked up safely in your room and staring at your phone all day.
 It’s a good idea to manage your relationship with home.
 Regular contact with friends and family is important, but at the same time, you should be giving yourself some time and space to focus on your new life in London.
 Phone calls or social media messaging all the time might exacerbate your negative feelings.

 The best thing you can do is get yourself out and about and interact with people face to face.
 Try to embrace your brand-new environment that’s waiting to be explored.
-See if your flatmates want to explore the local area – parks, cafes etc. If there’s no one around to join you, there’s plenty to keep you entertained in the city that won’t cost you anything.
+See if your flatmates want to explore the local area – parks, cafes etc. You can even find the best places to study in London, and hopefully pick up some new friends there!
+If there’s no one around to join you, there’s plenty to keep you entertained in the city that won’t cost you anything.
 At the weekend, you could work your way through all the free museums and art galleries London has to offer.
 Doing this also gives you lots to talk about with all the new people in your life.

 Make a new home with some home comforts